The Day of the Triffids: Science and technology

-Post-WWII British politics
+Post-World War II British politics

 Critics have highlighted the parallels between the triffids and the decolonization that took place in Europe after 1945.
-In an essay entitled "The Politics of Post-Apocalypse: Ideologies on Trial in John Wyndham's The Day of the Triffids", literary critic Jerry Määttä writes:
+In an essay titled "The Politics of Post-Apocalypse: Ideologies on Trial in John Wyndham's The Day of the Triffids", literary critic Jerry Määttä writes:

 It could be argued that one of the reasons why John Wyndham's The Day of the Triffids reached such a vast audience is that it can be read as a symbolic negotiation of the British situation in the first few years after the Second World War.
 Elsewhere, I have also suggested that the curiously under-analysed triffids could be read as distorted metaphors for the colonised peoples of the British Empire—then in the middle of the process of decolonisation—coming back to haunt mainland Britain, much as the Martians did in H. G. Wells' The War of the Worlds (1898), one of Wyndham's main influences.